 Administrative expenses mainly included staff costs, research and development expenses, and legal and professional fees.
-The decrease in administrative expenses was mainly due to the decrease in research and development expenses by RMB3.4 million during the year.
+Decreased in administrative expenses was mainly due to the decrease in salary and staff allowance of RMB2.3 million from company reorganization efforts.
+However, this decrease was partially offset by an increase of RMB1.0 million in telecommunication and utility expenses following the resumption of economic activities post-COVID.

-Net Provision for/(Reversal of) Impairment Losses on Financial Assets
+Net (Reversal of provision for)/Provision for Impairment Losses on Financial Assets

-The amount represented the net provision for impairment losses on trade receivables of RMB29,769,000 (2021: net reversal of impairment losses on trade receivables of RMB6,355,000 and reversal of impairment losses on other receivables of RMB110,000).
-The provision for impairment losses was mainly due to increase in the recoverability risks of the trade receivables of the Group during the year.
+The amount represented the net reversal of provision for impairment losses on trade receivables of approximately RMB11,299,000 (2022: approximately net provision for impairment losses on trade receivables of RMB29,769,000).
+The reversal of provision for impairment loss was mainly due to the settlement of long overdue trade receivables and decrease in gross trade receivables of the Group during the year.